justingreerbbi/Scanner-Monitor/README.md

     **Note**: On your first run with OpenAI Whisper, you will need internet connection.
 The application will download the model and automatically proceed to scanning, recording and transcribing.

 3. Follow the on-screen instructions.
 For demo purposes, use the stream url "https://broadcastify.cdnstream1.com/13705".
+The example uses a Broadcastify audio stream for public safety services but the logic applies to anything that has an audio stream

 ### Supported Config Options